How to Grow Ornamental Allium Flowers

 The plants tolerate poor soils but prefer the soil to be well-drained.
 Adding a general-purpose fertilizer once in early spring will give them a boost on the season.

-Once your Ornamental Allium plants are established, they should grow well with few problems.
+The roots do not like extended periods of wet, soggy soil.
 Keep the soil moist to slightly dry.
 Water them during dry periods, once or twice per week.

 Allium plants become overcrowded after several years.
 Dig up the bulbs and separate them.
 Then, re-plant the bulbs.
-And, give some to gardening friends!
+And, give some bulbs to gardening friends!

 Allium plants have few insect or disease problems.